v-681031/C-to-F/README.md

-# C-to-F for temperture converting
+# C-to-F for temperture converting from degree C to degree F!